 Let’s read first the book of Mark chapter 3 verses 13 to 19 from the New International Bible version (Mark 3:13-19 NIV).
 And this is what it says, “Jesus went up on a mountainside and called to Him those He wanted, and they came to Him.
 He appointed twelve that they might be with Him and that He might send them out to preach and to have authority to drive out demons.
 These are the twelve He appointed: Simon (to whom He gave the name Peter), James son of Zebedee and his brother John (to them He gave the name Boanerges, which means “sons of thunder”), Andrew, Philip, Bartholomew, Matthew, Thomas, James son of Alphaeus, Thaddaeus, Simon the Zealot and Judas Iscariot, who betrayed Him.”

-As the Bible passage above says, Jesus had a team of twelve disciples who He appointed to constantly be with Him.
-The Bible says, He also had other disciples, but the’Twelve Disciples’ were Jesus’s special team or group.
+As the Bible passage above says, the Lord Jesus had a team of twelve disciples who He appointed to constantly be with Him.
+The Bible says, He also had other disciples, but the’Twelve Disciples’ were the Lord Jesus’s special team or group.
 And I am sure He had a good and purposely reason why He decided to recruit only twelve special disciples, and not ten or fifteen, or thirty, and so on.
-I have heard few pastors who have preached about the reasons why, may be next time I will get a good chance to incorporate all the information.

 And the book of Mark chapter 2 verses 13 to 17 NIV says; “Once again Jesus went out beside the lake.
 A large crowd came to Him, and He began to teach them.
 As He walked along, He saw Levi son of Alphaeus sitting at the tax collector’s booth.
 “Follow me,” Jesus told him, and Levi got up and followed Him.
 While Jesus was having dinner at Levi’s house, many tax collectors and sinners were eating with Him and His disciples, for there were many who followed Him.
 When the teachers of the law who were Pharisees saw Him eating with the sinners and tax collectors, they asked His disciples: “Why does He eat with tax collectors and sinners?”
 On hearing this, Jesus said to them, “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners.”